Destinations, Rhode Island, Travel, USA

 Bolt Coffee

-We stopped by Bolt Coffee twice during our visit.
+We stopped by Bolt Coffee not once, but twice during our visit.
 Both times I purchased their drip coffee (and took a bag home!) and Michael enjoyed the Woodsman (a latte with maple syrup) and a cappuccino.
 We purchased a doughnut from local favorite Knead Doughnuts, and the staff at Bolt will gladly give you their opinion on their favorites.
-This location of Bolt Coffee is housed in The Dean as well, and there is a perfectly cozy area to sit and enjoy with lots to read while you sip.
+If you feel like lingering, you’ll find a perfectly cozy area to sit while you sip.

 Trinity Brewhouse